brianccwork/ISUCAAL/README.md

 ## 🙌 Acknowledgments

-Special thanks to Dr. Sharma and the ISUCAAL team for the opportunity to contribute to this project.
+Special thanks to Dr. Sharma and the ISUCAAL team for the opportunity.